 Advantages to Theatre Training

-There are Thousands of reasons to become a part of Holly Springs High School's Theatre program.
-Here are 25 advantages you have when you become involved!
+There are thousands of reasons to become a part of Holly Springs High School's Theatre program.
+Here are 25:

 1. Oral Communication Skills